fbpx

 *The basic brine is a salt and water mixture that adds moisture to your protein when submerged in it.

-**The fortified basic brine also impars flavor to your meat since you are adding herbs and spices to the basic brine.
+**The fortified basic brine also imparts flavor to your meat since you are adding herbs and spices to the basic brine.

 Instructions for How to Brine Meats:

-1. Place all the brining ingredients into pot
+1. Place all the brining ingredients into a pot or container.

-4. Place your meat (pork chops, beef shank…) in a container completely submerged by the brine solution.
+2. Place your meat (pork chops, beef shank, chicken breast…) in the container completely submerged by the brine solution.

 In this video Chef Dan shows you how to make this brine recipe.
 Chef Dan also covers the do’s and don’ts of making a brine recipe.